therealOri/oCrypt0r/DOCUMENTATION.md

 `file_encrypt()` is the function used to encrypt files.
 > - It takes 4 arguments, 2 for the blake2b hash&salt, and 2 for the encryption key and what you want to encrypt. "file_path" Is what you want to have encrypted.
 > - "file_path" MUST be the absolute path of the file.
 Example: "/home/therealOri/Desktop/Project/example.txt"
-> - If a file that it is trying to encrypt has no data to encrypt, it won't do anthing with the file and ignore it.
+> - If a file that it is trying to encrypt has no data to encrypt, it will raise/throw an error.

 <br />
 <br />